-Both programmes already have access to a number of resources that include
+The programme has access to a number of resources that includes:

-- Fully resourced onsite Chinese and Complementary Medicine clinic. - 2 online journals (Chinese Medicine) and two journals (Aromatherapy) that is kept within the clinic. - A small reference library of approximately 40 texts and a number of research papers are held within the clinic. - A range of visual and tactile resources such as a skeleton, models of joints and acupuncture models and reference charts. - A wide range of subject specific texts held in the main library on the Plas Coch campus.
+- Fully resourced onsite Chinese and Complementary Medicine clinic. - 2 online journals (Chinese Medicine) and one journal (Aromatherapy) that is kept within the clinic. - A small reference library of approximately 40 texts that are held within the clinic. - A range of visual and tactile resources such as a skeleton, models of joints and acupuncture models and reference charts. - A wide range of subject specific texts held in the main library on the Plas Coch campus.